AS21317/bookManager/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Now, you should be able to access the application at `http://localhost:3000` in your web browser.

+## Description

+This application is built using React and does [describe what the app does].

+## Features

+- [Search Books]
+- [See Book details by clicking on see detail button]
+- [Add book to your personal Bookshelf]
+- - [You can also remove book form your personal shelf]

+## Technologies Used

+- React
+- JavaScript
+- HTML
+- CSS

+## Contributors

+- [Your Name]

+## License

+This project is licensed under the [License Name] License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Steps to run this in local machine:
 first clone the git repo.
 now run command ##npm i.